stxinsite/kinetic-degradation/README.md

 ```

 ## Notation
-We maintain a similar notation as used by Bartlett et al. and denote the amounts of species involved in the UPS as follows:
+We maintain a similar notation as used by Bartlett et al. and denote the amounts of species involved in the UPS as follows.
+For consistency, ensure that all initial values and parameter measurements **are in the same units**.
+We will use **umol** for amount units:

 * BPD_ec: unbound extracellular Bispecific Protein Degrader.
 * BPD_ic: unbound intracellular Bispecific Protein Degrader.